 What’s worse?
 The financial industry is more likely to be targeted because hackers know that CPA firms hold more personal information than a lot of other businesses.

 Personally Identifiable Information (PII): “Information that can be used to distinguish or trace an individual’s identity, either alone or when combined with other information that is linked or linkable to a specific individual … such as name, social security number, date and place of birth, mother’s maiden name, or biometric records;” 4

-Perhaps that’s why attackers are so eager to target small and medium-sized accounting practices.
-Malicious hackers know that many of these businesses can’t regularly train staff on the latest attack trends; they also know it’s extremely unlikely that a 15-person firm would have a member dedicated to monitoring cyber-threats.
+Malicious hackers also know that many of these businesses can’t regularly train staff on the latest attack trends; they also know it’s extremely unlikely that a 15-person firm would have a member dedicated to monitoring cyber threats.

-The first and most effective measure for securing your sensitive, business-critical data is to start utilizing the cloud.
+The first and most effective measure for securing your sensitive, business-critical data is to start using the cloud.

 Right Networks suite of cloud solutions make applications, software, and data accessible in real-time from any device—plus, we’ve equipped it to recognize and neutralize cyber-threats.

 Don’t let these spooky stats keep you up tonight.
-Schedule an appointment to learn more about the security benefits that our cloud solutions can provide to your firm, today.
+Schedule an appointment to learn more about the security benefits that our cloud solutions provide firms and businesses today.

 Join our mailing list and get all of the latest news delivered straight to your inbox.